Ask a doctor about a prescription for ESCITALOPRAM VISO FARMACEUTICA 20 mg FILM-COATED TABLETS

 Please note that:

 Some patients with manic-depressive illness may enter a manic phase.
-This is characterized by strange and rapidly changing ideas, inappropriate happiness, and excessive physical activity.
+This is characterized by strange ideas and rapidly changing ideas, inappropriate happiness, and excessive physical activity.
 If you experience this, contact your doctor.

-Symptoms such as restlessness or difficulty sitting or standing may also occur during the first weeks of treatment.
+Symptoms such as restlessness or difficulty sitting or standing, may also occur during the first few weeks of treatment.
 Inform your doctor immediately if you experience these symptoms.

 Use in children and adolescents

-Other medications and Escitalopram Viso Farmacéutica
+Other medicines and Escitalopram Viso Farmacéutica

-Inform your doctor if you are taking any of the following medications:
+Inform your doctor if you are taking any of the following medicines:

-DO NOT TAKE Escitalopram Viso FarmacéuticaIf you are taking medications for heart rhythm problems or medications that can affect it, such as antiarrhythmic medications of classes IA and III, antipsychotics (e.g., phenothiazine derivatives, pimozide, haloperidol), tricyclic antidepressants, certain antimicrobial agents (e.g., sparfloxacin, moxifloxacin, erythromycin IV, pentamidine, halofantrine, particularly in antimalarial treatment), certain antihistamines (e.g., astemizole, hydroxyzine, mizolastine).
-If you have any questions, please consult your doctor.
+DO NOT TAKE Escitalopram Viso Farmacéuticaif you take medicines for heart rhythm problems or medicines that may affect the heart rhythm, such as antiarrhythmics of classes IA and III, antipsychotics (e.g., phenothiazine derivatives, pimozide, haloperidol), tricyclic antidepressants, certain antimicrobials (e.g., sparfloxacin, moxifloxacin, erythromycin IV, pentamidine, halofantrine, particularly in antimalarial treatment), certain antihistamines (e.g., astemizole, hydroxyzine, mizolastine).
+If you have any further questions, consult your doctor.

 Taking Escitalopram Viso Farmacéutica with food, drinks, and alcohol